The 5 major talking points from The Walking Dead season 7 episode 9

 Below are the episode's five major talking points.

 Episode eight’s post-credits sequence saw a hooded figure spying on Alexandria as Father Gabriel (Seth Gilliam) stood guard during the night.
 This outing begins with the anguished priest as he reads his bible; departing his station, he stocks up on food, weapons and petrol after taking a notebook containing what looks like co-ordinates as well as a drawing of Negan’s baseball bat and driving off into the night.
 What’s the holy one up to?
+It seems he may have been forced to leave at his own will in scenes that we'll see in a future episode - enhanced somewhat by the second figure appearing in the passenger seat as he drives off.
 More on that below.

 King Ezekiel - and Morgan - are proving tough customers